About the Kitsap SBDC

 Each team member in your SBDC is chosen for their experience, commitment to small business success and dedication to life-long learning.
 After being selected for the role, each advisor must complete a mandatory, rigorous, six-month peer reviewed on-boarding process where the new advisor assesses their knowledge across 12 dimensions of business operations, works with mentors and senior advisors to learn our unique craft and prepares diligently to serve you our clients.

-Joyce Oswald, M.ED - Certified Business Advisor
+Joyce Oswald, M.Ed. - Center Director/Certified Business Advisor

 Joyce has a Bachelors in International Business from San Francisco State University and a Masters in Career and Technical Education from Northern Arizona University and has worked in banking, tax accounting, technology training, business management and academia.
 Joyce has shown tremendous talent and dedication in providing valuable insights concerning business plans, financial statements, and proposals for commercial finance.
 Joyce has most recently worked as a professor of business at Tacoma Community College and has taught in colleges and universities in Arizona, Alaska, California and New Mexico.